 How to Make Money from a Blogging Site

 Now, there are many different types of blogs.
-Some are just for sharing their story, others are clearly a business blog, and then there are blogs that are there to promote a product or a service.
-So, the monetisation method will typically depend on the type of blog you are on about starting.
+Some are just for sharing their story, others are business blogs, and then some blogs are there to promote a product or a service.
+So, the monetisation method will typically depend on the type of blog you are about to start.

 So, you will need to consider what niche you are targeting and who your target audience is…

 For example, a food blogger will be sharing loads of recipes and ideas about food preparation instead of specific products.
-So, they will go for displays ads over promoting products as an affiliate.
+So, they will go for display ads over promoting products as an affiliate.

 Not exclusively as they could utilise both, but it is more likely they would go down the ads route.